sudarshjoshi/A-High-Speed-Low-Power-Comparator-with-Composite-Cascode-Pre-amplification-for-Oversampled-ADCs-/README.md

 Fig 1 .
 Schematic and symbol Composite cascode preamplifier
 </p>
 <br>
-2.The second stage is a latch circuit formed by the cross coupled NMOS pair.
+2. The second stage is a latch circuit formed by the cross coupled NMOS pair.
 The output of preamplifier acts as input of latch.
 <br>